David Zolkwer: Corporate Highlights (Selected)

 In 2006 Zolkwer led the team responsible for the creation of an event for 10,000 IBM employees in Bangalore, India.
-The event, attended by the President of India, was broadcast live by satellite to five other Indian cities.
+The event, attended by the president of India, was broadcast live by satellite to five other Indian cities.

 Zolkwer also spearheaded the launch of telecommunications giant, Zain, first in the Middle-East in 2007 (simultaneous, satellite-linked events in Sudan, Bahrain, Kuwait and Jordan) and then, in 2008, across Africa (simultaneous, satellite-linked events in Burkina Faso, Chad, D.R.C., Gabon, Kenya, Madagascar, Malawi, Niger, Nigeria, Republic of Congo, Sierra Leone, Tanzania, Uganda and Zambia).

 Education

 David Zolkwer attended the Guildhall School of Music and Drama.
 He then studied theatre and English at Middlesex University, where he earned a first class honours degree.

-Honours and Awards
+Honours and awards

 Zolkwer was awarded an honorary doctorate from London's Middlesex University "in recognition of his outstanding contribution to his profession and his community".

-He was appointed Member of the Royal Victorian Order (MVO) in the 2023 New Year Honours for services to the Platinum Jubilee Pageant.
+He was appointed Member of the Royal Victorian Order (MVO) in the 2023 New Year Honours for distinguished personal services to the late Queen Elizabeth II, King Charles III and the Platinum Jubilee Pageant.